 If you are new to Medicare or are considering a Medicare Advantage plan for the first time you should do your homework and compare several plans.
 This is easiest done online as insurance agents are not allowed to do side by side comparisons of plans from different companies.

-Florida Medicare Advantage plan or Medicare supplement for 2013?
+Florida Medicare Advantage plan or Medicare supplement?

 Don’t limit yourself only to Medicare Advantage plans.
 Take the time to explore Florida Medicare supplemental insurance as well.
 June 2010 saw the introduction of new Modernized Medicare supplement plans.
 This was the first major change since 1990.